lucyawrey/nix-config/README.md

 # Lucy's Nix Configuration Repository
 Based on the standard config template at https://github.com/Misterio77/nix-starter-configs.

-Run `sudo nixos-rebuild switch --flake .#nixos` to apply your system configuration.
+Run `sudo nixos-rebuild switch --flake .#nixos` in the config repository directory to apply system configuration changes.
+Once the configuration is applied once, it can be easily rebuilt using the included alias `rebuild` as long as the config directory is located at `~/Developer/nix/nix-config`.

-Run `home-manager switch --flake .#lucy@nixos` to apply your home configuration.

 If you don't have git installed, you can use it temporarily with `nix-shell -p git`.
-Same with home-manager using `nix shell nixpkgs#home-manager`.